tapirdata/wson-diff/README.md

 <a name="notifier"></a>
 ## Notifiers

 Be that you are not only interested in in the result of patching some value by a **delta**, but want to update some related structure - say a DOM-tree - accordingly.
-This task can be accomplished by passing `patch` a **notifier**, that should provide the following interface:
+This task can be accomplished by passing `patch`one or **notifiers**, that should provide the following interface:

 ```js
 {